-The service is governed by Essex Fire Authority, representing Essex County Council, Thurrock Council and Southend Council areas.
-Essex Fire Authority is responsible for fire & rescue services covering an area over 1,400 square miles and a population of 1.7 million.
+The service is governed by Essex Police Fire and Crime Commissioner, Fire and Rescue Authority.
+Essex Police Fire and Crime Commissioner, Fire and Rescue Authority is responsible for fire & rescue services covering an area over 1,400 square miles and a population of 1.7 million.

 Essex is a county of contrasts.
 It contains numerous ecologically important areas and manages one of the largest sections of coastline (350 miles) in the country.
 There are various conservation areas and over 14,000 listed buildings.
 Essex has a rural and urban mix, featuring excellent transport links and leisure opportunities which attract people to the area.
 Significant numbers of people settle in Essex, and employment opportunities attract economic migrants.

-ECFRS provides prevention, protection and emergency response services from 50 fire stations.
+ECFRS provides prevention, protection and emergency response services from 50 fire stations and an Urban Search and Rescue facility.
 The organisation is administered from its headquarters at Kelvedon Park in Kelvedon, where the service also has a mobilising control centre.